robske110/IDDataLogger/docs/beginnerguide.md

 You should see the following line: `pi@Raspberry Pi:~ $`

-We strongly recommend changing your password on the Raspberry Pi to a reasonably strong one.
+We strongly recommend changing your password on the Raspberry Pi to a strong one using the command `passwd`.

-Now you'll need to decide how you want to setup this project.
+Now you'll need to decide how you want to set this project up.
-There is a one-line command which attempts to install this project automagically, but if you prefer to do some things manually and learn some things in the process jump to this [section](#installing-manually).
+There is a one-line command which installs this project automagically, but if you prefer to do some things manually and learn some things in the process jump to this [section](#installing-manually).

 ## Installing using the install script